RickCarlino/orc-protocol/SPEC.md

 ```

 Servers MAY send an initial `{"type":"ready"...}` immediately after connect to ease interop, but the canonical flow remains client `hello` → server `ready`.

+#### Real‑Time Stream Scope

+* Servers stream real‑time events for all streams relevant to the authenticated user: all rooms the user currently belongs to and all DMs.
+* All concurrent connections for the same user observe the same stream scope.
+When the user’s membership changes (join/leave/invite), servers begin or cease streaming the corresponding room events to all active sessions without requiring reconnect.
+* Backfill remains client‑driven via HTTP (§7.3, §17).
+Upon newly joining a room, servers may simply begin streaming new events; clients use HTTP to backfill prior history as needed.

 ### 9.2 Events